pugnascotia/spring-react-boilerplate/README.md

    * Hot reloading has been added
    * LESS support has been added
    * CRA's `polyfills.js` has been changed to be SSR-friendly
+   * Possible to disable uglification during the production build by setting the `DEBUG` environment variable (see below).

 ## The `render` function

 We implement a custom render function for Spring to call.
 The source code is in `src/main/js/react-render/render.js`, and is compiled to ES5 syntax during the Maven build.
-Its build process also pulls in polyfills, to allow React etc to work, and the frontend's JSON manifest, in order to locate the frontend's built assets.
+Its build process also pulls in polyfills, to allow React etc to work, and also the frontend's JSON manifest, in order to locate the frontend's built assets.
 See the `build.sh` in the same directory for how the final render code is assembled.

 ## Running the code